theosanderson/2020-cov-tracing/README.md

 ## Conclusions

-If we are more optimistic about the ability to perform mass-testing, and we are prepared to pair it with contact tracing and isolation, then mass-testing may have a role to play in controlling COVID-19, which enabling life to largely proceed as normal.
+If we are more optimistic about the ability to perform mass-testing, and we are prepared to pair it with contact tracing and isolation, then mass-testing may have a role to play in controlling COVID-19, while enabling life to largely proceed as normal.
 If we are considering whether to build capacity for mass testing, we should evaluate the possible reduction in R for whatever capacity we are considering, and should acknowledge that mass-testing will always work much better when paired with contact tracing.

 ## Credit